Ecdosis/Genealogy/README.md

 background material for an online edition.
 For example, the author may refer to his/her immediate family as in these lines by Charles Harpur:

-> And now too there's a grave new made
+    And now too there's a grave new made
-> 'Mid scenes to memory unknown,
+    'Mid scenes to memory unknown,
-> And there cold stranger hands have laid
+    And there cold stranger hands have laid
-> Our manly hearted John!
+    Our manly hearted John!

 This refers to John Milton Harpur, the poet's brother who died in Seymour Victoria, far from his home in New South Wales.
+Having that information to hand in the form of a genealogy helps explain what Harpur means by "stranger hands".

 Genealogy is a tomcat websvice that can also be run as a Jetty service.
 It